Fantastic4Project3308/PetRescue/WebsiteDesign/MockUp/PAGE_TESTING.md

 * Picture for logo

 ### Link destination for the page
-* Company logo and banner
+* Company logo and banner:
 When a user clicks on this banner on any page, it will link back to the homepage.

-* Search bar and button
+* Search bar and button:
-When a user filters for the cat they want and press search button, it will narrow down the list of available cats on the page
+When a user filters for the cat they want and presses the search button, it will narrow down the list of available cats on the page.

-* Cat selection
+* Cat selection:
-When a user decides on the cat they will click on a picture and it will direct to the cat's profile page
+When a user decides on a cat they will click on a picture and it will direct to the cat's profile page.

 ### List of tests for verifying the rendering of the page
-* Company logo and banner
+* Company logo and banner:
 Clicking on the logo should return the user to the home page.

-* Search bar and button
+* Search bar and button:
-To verify that criteria was selected, we will check that the name of the cats that fit the criteria will show up.
+To verify that criteria was selected, we will check that the name of the cat that fits the criteria will show up.
 For example, Tony is a male cat with white hair.
 Tony will show up when we search for this criteria.

-* Cat picture
+* Cat picture:
 When a user clicks on a cat picture, a new tab will open with the cat profile.
 Everytime a user selects a new cat, another tab will open.
-By opening a new tab everytime a new cat is selected, we can keep our search variables.
+By opening a new tab everytime a new cat is selected, we can keep our search variables on the cat search page.

 _______________________________________________________________________
 # Dog or Cat profile page (page layout will look the same)